Heather Macalister, department head

 250 Behavioral Statistics (3 s.h.)
 (Q)

 Required of all psychology majors.
 Overview of the basic concepts and principles of parametric and non-parametric statistics and how they are used in the behavioral sciences.
 Students learn to conduct statistical tests on data sets and to thoughtfully critique the conclusions of others.
-Topics include descriptive and inferential statistics, probability, correlation, linear regression, the z-test, the t-test, analysis of variance, and chi-square.
-Strongly recommended background: PYC 220. *Prerequisite: MATH 159 or equivalent.
+Topics include descriptive and inferential statistics, probability, correlation, linear regression, the z-test, the t-test, analysis of variance, and chi-square. *Prerequisite: PSYC 220; and MATH 159 or equivalent.

 This course examines the way our environment (or situation) influences our thoughts and behaviors.
 The course will focus on how individuals think about, relate to and influence one another — the good, the bad, and the ugly.
 Students will examine how we form our attitudes and judgments and how this can ultimately affect our behavior.
-Specific topics to be examined are: social roles, conformity, persuasion, group influence, prejudice, aggression, attraction, helping behavior and conflict resolution.
+Specific topics to be examined are: social roles, conformity, persuasion, group influence, prejudice, aggression, attraction, helping behavior, and conflict resolution.
 How all these phenomena impact our daily lives and our institutions will be discussed.
+This course is not interchangeable with SOC 254, also called Social Psychology.

 287 Internship: Career Exploration in Psychology (1–3 s.h.)